-A wilder view: protecting osprey in Montana
+A Wilder View: Protecting Osprey in Montana

 But something didn’t seem right as the chick began to grow

 “Then we noticed the little chick was stuck in there.
-I could see a little bit of bailing twine stuck from its wing down to the nest,” Steinbrenner recalled.
+I could see a little bit of baling twine stuck from its wing down to the nest,” Steinbrenner recalled.

-She quickly educated herself about the danger of bailing twine and enlisted help from Greene and Rob Domenech with the Montana Osprey Project.
+She quickly educated herself about the danger of baling twine and enlisted help from Greene and Rob Domenech with the Montana Osprey Project.

 “Every time we turn around these days...on social media...I see someone cutting a sea turtle of monofilament or drift nets trapping whales and seals in the aquatic system we hear about it and the terrestrial system we hear about it,” Domenech said.

-Greene and Domenech successfully retrieved the chick from the Steinbrenner’s backyard, now nicknamed Macclay.
+Greene and Domenech were able to successfully retrieve the chick from the Steinbrenner’s backyard now nicknamed Macclay.

 They took it to Brooke Tanner at Wild Skies Raptor Rehabilitation Center to start the healing process and get it ready to be released back into the wild.